Fast Facts about JHS

 - MaxPreps/CBS Sports.com has ranked Jesuit's athletic program #1 in the country twice; JHS has remained in the top 25 athletic programs in the nation (ranked #2, #4 and #23 in the country in past eight years).

 - 22 varsity sports, and 57 teams overall (including JV and freshman teams and four no-cut sports).

 - 9 basketball teams (more than any other high school in Oregon), 4 volleyball teams, and 7 soccer teams.

-- Over 300 athletes participate in track and field each year.
+- More than 300 athletes participate in track and field each year.

 - Mascot: Charlie the Crusader